ocaml/ocaml.org/data/tutorials/platform/0_03_run_executables_and_tests.md

 The command `dune build --watch` looks for things that need to be compiled, and afterwards, just waits for a modified file that will trigger the compilation of needed modules.

-However, `dune` locks the build directory, then it is not possible to launch two `dune`commands at the same time.
+However, `dune` locks the build directory, then it is not possible to launch two `dune` commands at the same time.
 The `dune build --watch` has to be stopped (typing Ctrl-C) before launching the application.
-Or we can launch the application without the help of `dune` by typing `_build\default\<executable_path>.exe`.
+Or we can launch the application without the help of Dune by typing `_build\default\<executable_path>.exe`.

 ## Running Tests